junxit/us-congress-bills-116/bill.md

       - **(ii)** supporting research on effective STEM practices in rural settings;
       - **(iii)** implementing a school-wide STEM approach;
       - **(iv)** improving the National Science Foundation’s Advanced Technology Education program’s coordination and engagement with rural communities;
-      - **(v)** collaborating with existing community partners and networks, such as the cooperative research and extension services of the Department of Agriculture and youth serving organizations like 4-H, after school STEM programs, and summer STEM programs, to leverage community resources and develop place-based programming;
+      - **(v)** collaborating with existing community partners and networks, such as the cooperative research and extension services of the Department of Agriculture and youth serving organizations like 4–H, after school STEM programs, and summer STEM programs, to leverage community resources and develop place-based programming;
       - **(vi)** connecting rural school districts and institutions of higher education, to improve precollegiate STEM education and engagement;
-      - **(vii)** supporting partnerships that offer hands-on inquiry-based science activities, including coding, and access to lab resources for students studying STEM in grades Pre–K through 12 in a rural area;
+      - **(vii)** supporting partnerships that offer hands-on inquiry-based science activities, including coding, and access to lab resources for students studying STEM in grades Pre-K through 12 in a rural area;
       - **(viii)** evaluating the role of broadband connectivity and its associated impact on the STEM and technology literacy of rural students;
       - **(ix)** building capacity to support extracurricular STEM programs in rural schools, including mentor-led engagement programs, STEM programs held during nonschool hours, STEM networks, makerspaces, coding activities, and competitions; and
       - **(x)** any other activity the Director determines will accomplish the goals of this subsection.
 - **(c)** *Application* An applicant seeking a grant under subsection (a) or (b) shall submit an application at such time, in such manner, and containing such information as the Director may require.
 The application may include the following:
   - **(1)** A description of the target population to be served by the research activity or activities for which such grant is sought.
   - **(2)** A description of the process for recruitment and selection of students, educators, or schools from rural areas to participate in such activity or activities.
-  - **(3)** A description of how such activity or activities may inform efforts to promote the engagement and achievement of rural students in grades PreK - 12 in STEM studies.
+  - **(3)** A description of how such activity or activities may inform efforts to promote the engagement and achievement of rural students in grades Pre-K through 12 in STEM studies.
   - **(4)** In the case of a proposal consisting of a partnership or partnerships with one or more rural schools and one or more researchers, a plan for establishing a sustained partnership that is jointly developed and managed, draws from the capacities of each partner, and is mutually beneficial.
 - **(d)** *Partnerships* In awarding grants under subsection (a) or (b), the Director shall—
   - **(1)** encourage applicants which, for the purpose of the activity or activities funded through the grant, include or partner with a nonprofit organization or an institution of higher education (or a consortium thereof) that has extensive experience and expertise in increasing the participation of rural students in grades Pre-K through 12 in STEM;